ryangerardwilson/rtutor/courses/python.md

 #### Lesson 1: Iteration & Looping

-    # Looping over ranges
+    # Looping over ranges: The object created by `range(i, j [,step])` is very
-    # The object created by `range(i, j [,step])` is very efficient for looping because it computes the values it represents on demand when lookups are requested
+    # efficient for looping because it computes the values it represents on
+    # demand when lookups are requested
     a = range(1,4)      # b = 1, 2, 3
     b = range(0, 14, 3) # c = 0, 3, 6, 9, 12
     c = range(5, 1, -1) # d = 5, 4, 3, 2